I’m not sure what your thoughts are on eating leftovers.

 We should pray for God’s miraculous provision for others because it often leads to our provision.
 Jesus prepares leftovers with a purpose.

-I’m convinced that God is the chief source of my life, and He supplies all of my needs according to His riches in glory by Christ Jesus.
+I’m convinced God is the chief source of my life.
+He supplies all of my needs according to His riches in glory by Christ Jesus.
 That means that every other source is merely His resource to take care of my family and me.

 When a Christian truly surrenders their life to Christ and His Word, a godly vision soon comes.
 If one chooses to live according to His vision (the guidelines of His will as outlined in Scripture), He will take care of the needed provisions.
 He is Jehovah-Jireh, and He will see to it.

 How have you seen God’s endgame of provision played out in your life?
 I’d like to hear about your experience.

 Have you learned to respect the value of leftovers?